Undergraduate Students

 This is a great opportunity for students to demonstrate a competitive research opportunity on their CV.

-Because the UCARE proposal is research-method intensive, it is highly recommended you have research lab experience (in addition to relevant courses) before applying.
+Because the UCARE proposal is research-method intensive, it is recommended you have research lab experience (in addition to relevant courses) before applying.
 Students may want to consider volunteering in the lab for 1-2 terms prior to writing a UCARE proposal to get a better idea of possible projects.
+At a minimum, we recommend you join us for lab meeting the term before UCARE proposals are due (Fall term) at 2x (1hr each)/month.

-If you are interested in UCARE, please inquire at least 2 months prior to the deadline (the deadline for both summer and the following academic year deadline is typically early in spring semester, link to whole program, our posting here).
+If you are interested in UCARE, please inquire at least 2 months prior to the deadline (the deadline for both summer and the following academic year deadline is typically early in spring semester (UCARE program link and our posting our posting).

 FYRE.
 The FYRE program is for first-year students only.
-Eligible students will be invited the summer before their first semester to select from available postings, link here.
+Eligible students will be invited the summer before their first semester to select from available postings, link on the FYRE page.

 Dr. Crawford is an ARD faculty member and can support your application to this program.